FloQast raises $40M Series C led by Norwest on record of strong ARR growth, ACV expansion – TechCrunch

 Product

 FloQast sells what it calls “close management software,” which might not mean much if you aren’t read-up on accounting.
 So, TechCrunch got FloQast CEO Mike Whitmire on the phone to explain it in more detail.
-According to the technology executive, his company helps “teams collaborate around the month end close, we help them communicate [and] stay on the same page with this process that occurs at the end of every month.
+According to the technology executive, his company helps “teams collaborate around the month-end close — we help them communicate [and] stay on the same page with this process that occurs at the end of every month.
 And then we provide some light automation around [the] tie-out and reconciliation process, which is one of the steps of actually closing the books.”

 Why does all that matter?
 Because a company can’t report its financial results until its books (accounts) are closed (finalized).
 So, Whitmire explained, you can’t get to a 10-Q or other bedrock financial report without this sort of work.
-And given that every company in the world has books that need closing you can see where FloQast fits into the business landscape.
+And given that every company in the world has books that need closing, you can see where FloQast fits into the business landscape.

 FloQast doesn’t target every business, however.
 According to Whitmire, when a company reaches “five people in the corporate accounting department” is “where the pain starts to present itself” that FloQast wants to help with.
 And, in his view, the more complex a business becomes, the larger the need for the sort of help that his company’s software can provide.